Characterizing non-Markovian Off-Resonant Errors in Quantum Gates: Stark Z-gates

-We have described a simple off-resonant error that is both hard to amplify using standard methods of characterization/calibration and often discarded in theoretical analysis -- a dangerous combination especially as error rates approach ``the fault tolerant threshold" requiring unprecedented levels of precision.
+We have described a simple off-resonant error that is both hard to amplify using standard methods of characterization/calibration and treated as negligible under the Markovian assumption -- a dangerous combination especially as error rates approach ``the fault tolerant threshold" requiring unprecedented levels of precision.
 Fortunately, as is the case for any coherent error, there must be $\emph{some}$ choice of amplification sequence that results in quadratic growth of off-resonant errors.
 Our solution is to use the continuous phase amplification technique described in the previous section.
-We demonstrate this experimentally with the Stark $Z_{\pi/2}$ gate generated by a 96ns Gaussian square pulse detuned 50 MHz below the qubit's resonance (qubit parameters given in Table~\ref{starkparams}).
+We demonstrate this experimentally with the Stark $Z_{\pi/2}$ gate generated by a $t_g=96$ ns Gaussian square pulse detuned $\Delta = -50$ MHz below the qubit's resonance (qubit parameters given in TABLE~\ref{starkparams}).
 This test case provides a very clean, accessible demonstration of off-resonance physics at gate times and detunings that are comparable to the off-resonant driving of cross-resonance gates discussed in the next sections.\\